vuw-research-computing/raapoi-docs/docs/running_jobs.md

 * --cpus-per-task=2 - requests 2 CPUs, can also use the -c flag, eg. -c 2
 * --mem=2G - requests 2 GigaBytes (GB) of RAM.
 * --time=08:00:00 - requests a runtime of up to 8 hours (format is DAYS-HOURS:MINUTES:SECONDS), this is important in case the cluster or partition has a limited run-time, for example if an outage window is approaching.
 Keep in mind time is a resource along with CPU and Memory.
-* --partition=bigmem - requests a certain partition, in this case it requests the bigmem partition, see the section on using cluster partitions for more information.
+* --partition=quicktest - requests a certain partition, in this case it requests the quicktest partition, see the section on using cluster partitions for more information.
 * R - the command you wish to run, this could also be matlab, python, etc. (just remember to load the module first)